Shellyhackinglab/BTLO/The Planet's Prestige.md

 ![06_1](https://user-images.githubusercontent.com/39981286/159651897-77269c44-40c7-4884-98a2-1dcda2df9425.jpg)

 # Q3.
-I couldn't open the attachement because of the decode failure from the mail included the zip, so I needed to use web site here (https://base64.guru/converter/decode/file)
+I couldn't open the attachment because of the decode failure from the mail included the zip, so I needed to use web site here (https://base64.guru/converter/decode/file)
 And it's the very point that you should convert to file(zip) not to pdf.
 If you convert to pdf, you cannot read the pdf file output even if you use Adobe software or web browser.

 \# unzip application.zip